Feeling Tired or Sluggish? You May Be Deficient in the “Energy” Vitamin (Methylcobalamin B12)

 One of the leading nutrient deficiencies in the world, vitamin B12 is commonly recommended as a dietary supplement.
 Unfortunately, the type most often available in supplement form – cyanocobalamin – isn’t exactly what the body needs to fill this nutritional gap.

-While cyanocobalamin isn’t completely useless, the body must exert large amounts of energy to convert it into methylcobalamin B12, the type of vitamin B12 that it actually prefers.
+While cyanocobalamin isn’t completely useless, the body must exert large amounts of energy to convert it into methylcobalamin B12, the type of vitamin B12 that it prefers.
 This conversion process further depletes the body of energy, which is the exact opposite of what you want when your energy stores are already low due to a B12 deficiency.

 Methylcobalamin is preferable because it contains methyl molecule groups that activate hundreds of necessary chemical reactions throughout the body.
-These methyl groups aren’t present in cyanocobalamin, which contains cyanide molecules which must undergo major changes in order to become usable by the body.
+These methyl groups aren’t present in cyanocobalamin, which contains cyanide molecules which must undergo major changes to become usable by the body.

 As the premiere form of vitamin B12, methylcobalamin bears the stability and bioavailability that cyanocobalamin lacks.
 It’s the only form of vitamin B12 that’s capable of crossing the blood-brain barrier without any sort of help or pre-conversion.